Product Design & Manufacturing (PDMC) Collection | Autodesk

 Prepare documentation for manufacturing and create high-fidelity visuals for design reviews and marketing collateral.

-Choose from a complete portfolio of powerful study types to help you optimise your design.
+Choose from a complete portfolio of powerful study types to help you optimize your design.

 Accurately calculate the cumulative effects of geometric dimensions and tolerances for models in the stackup loop.

-Simplify your machining workflow with CAD-embedded 2.5- to 5-axis milling, turning and mill-turn capabilities.

-Reduce raw material waste and optimise the use of materials in flat cutting operations.
+Reduce raw material waste and optimize the use of materials in flat cutting operations.

 — JJ Johnson, Chief Operating Officer, Viewrail